NevermindNilas/TheAnimeScripter/README.md

 In no particular order:

 - Add Rife Multithreadding - Too hard to do, not gonna happen anytime soon
-- Fix issue when input path has spaces
 - Add Rife model download back and make it model-agnostic
 - Create a scriptUI for After Effects